Mikulus6/Cultures-map-editor/readme.md

 our editor, and it might be necessary for the user to install additional third-party applications in order to properly read and modify text and images.

-There exists an additional functionality making converters implementable to further external projects. `Converters.exe` app can be launched via command line with additional arguments.
-If first such argument is `--quick-conversions` then all further arguments will be interpreted as triplets of data and window with user interface will not be initialized.
-Out of each triplet, first argument is a command name which can be obtained by running uncompiled [*converters.py*](./converters.py) script and reading textual output.
-Second and third values in each tripet are respectively responsible for input path and output path relevant to specific conversion.

 One subtle convention present in this project is the separation of the art of making maps (*mapping*) from the art of creating more general modifications of game files (*modding*).
 We define mapping as the process of editing the